-For 10 long years, Chrome has produced over 180,000 extensions in the Chrome web store which enabled desktop users to customize Chrome and their web experience.
-For the uninitiated, Extensions are small software programs that customize the browsing experience which helps users to mold Chrome functionality and behavior suiting individual needs or preferences.
-Today, Google announced a number of changes regarding handling extensions especially the ones requesting a considerable number of permissions.
-In addition, it has also declared a set of new requirements for developers who wish to publish their extensions on Chrome web store.
+For 10 years, Chrome has produced over 180,000 extensions in the Chrome web store, enabling desktop users to customize Chrome and their web experience.
+Extensions are small software programs that customize the browsing experience, which helps users to mold Chrome functionality and behavior suiting individual needs or preferences.
+Today, Google announced a number of changes regarding handling extensions, especially the ones requesting a considerable number of permissions.
+In addition, it has also declared a set of new requirements for developers who wish to publish their extensions on the Chrome web store.

 Adding on to it, Google promises that any extension that requests for “powerful permission” will be put under scrutiny.
 Also, extensions using a remotely hosted code, which can be altered any time, will also be under close inspection.
 To reduce review time, Chrome advises developers to include their code entirely in the extension package and also to narrow down the permission range.

-Chrome web store will stricty not allow any extension with an obscure code, whether the code is available within the extension package or externally or resource fetched.
-This applies from today onwards, for any new extension submitted.
-Existing Chrome extensions can continue, however, they will be required to update within a span of 90 days, failing which they will also be removed from Chrome web store.
+Chrome web store will strictly not allow any extension with an obscure code, whether the code is available within the extension package or externally or resource fetched.
+This applies from today onwards for any new extension submitted.
+Existing Chrome extensions can continue.
+However, they will be required to update within a span of 90 days, failing which they will also be removed from the Chrome web store.
 This follows Chrome’s claim that over 70% of malicious extensions run on obfuscated code.
-The main use of the obfuscated code is to limit readability and thereby lessening the chances of code theft, but at the same time, such codes really make it difficult to be reviewed.
+The main use of the obfuscated code is to limit readability and thereby lessen the chances of code theft, but at the same time, such codes really make it difficult to be reviewed.

 “Ordinary minification, on the other hand, typically speeds up code execution as it reduces code size, and is much more straightforward to review.
 Thus, minification will still be allowed, including the following techniques: